-Today very few people only accept this theory as it has the following major limitations:
+Today, very few people only accept this theory as it has the following major limitations:

-- 1. Instead of explaining why a particular behavior tasks place, it simply describes behavior by attributing it with some labels (names of instincts). - 2.
-Experimental evidences (obtained by KUO, Dunlop and Social Anthropologists) point out instincts are modifiable through learning and adult behavior is largely influenced by learning and experiences. {(e.g.) KUO'S experiment showed that a kitten and rat brought up together fondled each other, which is against the instinct theory} organism can be stimulated externally either through chemical or physical agents which is transmitted to the C.M.S. through nerves as electrical impulses.
-For example, if a horse is whipped or when a cartman uses the nail edged stick on the bullocks, the animals get stimulated and start running fast.
-Morgan thought of C.M.S. in terms of certain experimental evidences he has gatherer.
-He ascribed 4 basic characteristic features for C.M.S.
-They are;
+- 1. Instead of explaining, why a particular behavior takes place, it simply describes behavior by attributing it with some labels (names of instincts). - 2.
+Experimental evidences (obtained by Kuo, Dunlop and social anthropologists) point out instincts is modifiable through learning and adult behavior is largely influenced by learning and experiences. e.g. KUO'S experiment showed that a kitten and rat brought up together fondled each other, which is against the instinct theory.

+According to Morgan, there is a Central Motive State (C.M.S.) in the brain which is based for all activities and behavior.
+An organism can be stimulated externally either through chemical or physical agents which is transmitted to the C.M.S. through nerves as electrical impulses.
+For example, if a horse is whipped or when a cart man uses the nail edged stick on the bullocks, the animals get stimulated and start running fast.
+Morgan thought of C.M.S. in terms of certain experimental evidences he has gathered.
+He described 4 basic characteristic features for C.M.S.
+They are